Jammy2211/PyAutoLens/docs/general/configs.rst

         source_grid - The interpolated grid is zoomed to over-lay the source-plane reconstructed source and uses dimensions derived from the number of pixels used by the reconstruction. inversion_pixel_limit_overall -> int
-        The maximum number of pixels that may be assumed for an inversion during a `NonLinearSearch` fit.
+        The maximum number of pixels that may be assumed for an inversion during a non-linear search fit.

 [hyper]
     hyper_minimum_percent -> float